 - Going back to stock image models, there are ten thousands of stock models out there with all kinds of poses and looks.
 However, Ariane (“The Overexposed Model”) is repeatedly used by companies for their promotional campaigns, more so than any other stock image model it seems.
 As the market leader, she doesn’t just appear more often than other models — she appears significantly and disproportionately more often than others models, to the point where you seem to see her everywhere, promoting all kinds of products.

-Let’s look at a field I’m very familiar with, blogging.
+Let’s look at a field that I’m in, blogging.
 Blogging is a tool for self-expression, a powerful medium to share information, and a profession for some people.
 Blogging is also where the market leader effect can be observed.

 Consider beauty and lifestyle blogging.
 Despite the glamorous perks often associated with it (sponsorships, free products, free trips, exclusive event invites), most bloggers don’t earn enough for a living.
 Majority (maybe 90% of them; not a scientific figure) don’t earn anything; some earn a few hundred dollars a month, and a very rare number earning $1,000~$2,000 and up on a monthly basis, but usually not from blogging itself but a side business that’s tied to their blog (like a blog shop, event hosting or freelance modeling).